-In Q4 of 2017, I made the decision to walk down the entrepreneurial path and dedicate a full-time effort towards launching a startup venture.
+In Fall 2017, I made the decision to walk down the entrepreneurial path and dedicate a full-time effort towards launching a startup venture.
 I secured a healthy seed round of funding from a local angel investor and recruited three of my peers to join me in this effort.
-Five months later, we decided to put the project on an indefinite pause.
+By Summer 2018, we decided to put the project on an indefinite pause.
 This blog post discusses what I set out to accomplish, what happened, and what I've learned from the experience.

 The big idea

 The venture was founded on a simple premise: we could use machine learning to forecast short-term fluctuations in market prices based on volume imbalances in order books.

 Specifically, we were focused on the cryptoasset markets as these exchanges offered free, real-time data feeds to the order books and fulfilled trades.

 An order book essentially maintains current unfulfilled orders for a given asset.
 The exchanges reference these order books in order to match interested buyers and sellers.
 If you're interested in trading something, you would publish your intentions to this order book which would be executed according to the type of order placed.
 New orders which can be matched with an existing order on the book are executed immediately and remove that volume from the order book.